GmeroAlert/GmAlert/README.md

 **Comprehensive Functionality**: Gmalert 2 offers three powerful modules: **alert** (a confirmation dialog with modal, customizable dialogs, and form submission dialogs that can close asynchronously), **message** (a compact toast notification for simple messages), and **notice** (sliding notifications from the top or bottom that are eye-catching and easily customizable).
 These three modules can cover nearly all feedback scenarios, and they are highly customizable.
 For instance, the search panel on this site was built using the alert module’s custom HTML feature.

 **Easy to Use**: No need to import separate CSS files—everything is handled with just one JS file!
 Stylesheets are embedded directly in the JS code and automatically added to the head during runtime.
 You can also use the esm version of Gmalert available on NPM, which supports tree-shaking, allowing you to include only the components you need.

+**SSR Friendly**: Optimized for server-side rendering to prevent errors in server environments.

+**Framework Friendly**: Gmalert 2 supports dynamic updates.
+Use the update function to update configurations, making it easier to encapsulate in responsive frameworks.

 ## Quick Start